2018 Toyota Tundra Buyer's Guide

 If you're one of the Big Three (Ford, General Motors and Chrysler), you don't have much trouble moving your full-size truck offering thanks to the cult-like following you've built up over the last five decades.
 What if you're not one of the aforementioned Detroit-based automakers, though?
 Toyota is in the latter group but many people may not know that the Tundra is, in fact, built right here in the United States.
 Toyota Motor Manufacturing, Texas was established back in 2003 and today manufactures both the full-size Toyota Tundra and midsize Tacoma trucks.

 For 2018, the Tundra sees some changes to its lineup.
 The regular cab has been dropped, as has the TRD Pro.
 However, there's a new TRD Sport model.
 Also, there are styling updates inside and out, and the Safety Sense-P safety suite of features is standard on all Tundras.

 Straight from our full review of the 2018 Toyota Tundra: "On the road, the Tundra surprised us with its quiet cabin and pleasant road manners.
 Off-road, the TRD Sport 4x4 showed it has what it takes to tackle rugged terrain, steep hills and fast-moving creeks, despite the absence of a proper locking rear differential."

 Build and Price

-2018 Toyota Tundra sticker prices start at $26,915 and top out close to $50,000 for the newly added 1794 Edition with four-wheel drive.
+2018 Toyota Tundra sticker prices start at just over $32,000 -- for the only 1/2-ton that comes standard with a V8 -- and top out at over $53,000.
 Build and price your own 2018 Toyota Tundra right here at KBB.com to unlock Fair Purchase Price, 5-Year Cost to Own and more.